mheimschild/node.js.tests/log_server_ws/README.md

 Simple web socket log server
 ============================

-The server is listening on port 12345 and sending log file deltas through web socket.
+The server is listening on port 12345 and sending log files deltas through web socket.
+Client is at the beginning subscribed for all files.

 Server side
 -----------